donalglavin/blog/README.md

 This guide will walk you through the steps of creating your Hugo-powered blog, linking it to a GitHub repository, applying a theme, and deploying it to GitHub Pages for free hosting.

 ## Step 1. - Generating the site & Repository.
-The following section outlines how to generate the site and the corressponding
+The following section outlines how to generate the site and the corresponding

 ### Step 1.0 - Hugo New Site.
 Create a new Hugo site using the following command: